mohamed1685/task-11.3/README.md

 Decision rules:

-3 vertices → triangle
+-3 vertices → triangle

-4 vertices → square or rectangle (aspect ratio check)
+-4 vertices → square or rectangle (aspect ratio check)

->4 vertices → check circularity to classify as circle
+-check circularity to classify as circle

 Color is determined by the mask from which the contour was extracted.

-Multiple HSV ranges were defined for each target color (e.g., red requires two ranges due to hue wrapping).
+Multiple HSV ranges were defined for each target color ( red requires two ranges due to hue wrapping).